6 Major Types of Interpreting

 2. Consecutive Interpreting

-During consecutive interpreting the speaker stops every 1–5 minutes (usually at the end of every “paragraph” or complete thought), and the interpreter then steps in to render what was said into the target language.
+During consecutive interpreting, the speaker pauses every 1–5 minutes—typically at the end of a complete thought—allowing the interpreter to translate their message into the target language.

 3. Escort/Travel Interpreting